Crews respond to possible pipeline explosion near Hesston

 A Harvey County dispatcher says the explosion was reported around 7:30 a.m.
 Friday near the town of Hesston, which is about 30 miles (50 kilometers) north of Wichita.
 No injuries have been reported.

 The gas line belongs to Southern Star Central Gas Pipeline.
-Company spokesman Rob Southard says everyone is safe and that the gas supply has been shut off.
-He says crews will wait until the excess gas in the line burns off before repairing it.
+Company spokesman Rob Southard says the gas supply was shut off and that the fire burned itself out by later in the morning.
+He says crews are assessing damage but won’t begin making repairs until the area cools off.

-He says the cause of the fire is under investigation.
+He says the cause is under investigation.
 He says there was no excavation work being done in the area beforehand.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.